AnasOmarObaid/tourist-guide/README.md

   - ProfileService for shared profile logic (web + mobile)
   - ProfileController with edit/update and password update
   - Modern profile edit page with avatar preview and password confirmation check
+- Users
+  - New “View” action on users table to preview a user’s Tickets and Bookings in a modal (AJAX)
+  - Added User relationships to avoid N+1: orders(), tickets() via orders (Event), bookings() via orders (Hotel)
+  - Implemented show endpoint returning compact JSON (tickets, bookings) for modal preview
+  - Enhanced ticket cards in user preview to match ticket/index styling, hotel cover images are cu-rounded

 ## 🔎 How to Use Filters